Do you Feel Worse on Thyroid Medication?

 If you can salvage or naturally improve thyroid function in your own thyroid gland then you will need less thyroid medication.

-Look for things like inflammation using inflammatory markers as well as autoimmune attack on your thyroid gland.
+Look for things like inflammation using inflammatory markers as well as an autoimmune attack on your thyroid gland.

 In addition to reducing inflammation and damage to your thyroid gland, you should also ensure that your thyroid gland has all of the necessary nutrients it needs to function.